-How does InfiniiScan Zone Trigger actually work?
+How does Zone Trigger actually work?
 When Zone Qualify Trigger is turned on, the oscilloscope first captures all waveforms that meet the specified conventional scope trigger condition at a capture rate of up to 200,000 waveforms per second (assuming that the input trigger rate meets or exceeds this rate).
 Although simple rising or falling edge triggering is used most often, any conventional trigger condition can be used as a pre-qualifier, including serial triggering.
-The scope then compares each captured waveform against the predefined "zones" (up to 2 qualification zones) to see if the waveform crossed through the "must intersect" zones and did not cross through the "must not intersect" zones.
-With hardwarebased scanning of captured waveforms at a rate of up to 200,000 compares per second, Keysight's InfiniiScan Zone Trigger capability provides a very easy and reliable method of capturing random and infrequent signal anomalies.
-Basically, if you can see the anomaly on the scope's display when the scope is updating at 1,000,000 waveforms per second (450,000 waveforms per second if using a 6000 X-Series oscilloscope) with InfiniiScan Zone Trigger turned off, then the scope has a high probability of being able to uniquely display the signal anomaly when InfiniiScan Zone Trigger is turned on.
+The scope then compares each captured waveform against the pre-defined "zones" (up to 2 qualification zones) to see if the waveform crossed through the "must intersect" zones and did not cross through the "must not intersect" zones.

-Figure 3: Capturing and displaying just waveforms with "normal" edges using InfiniiScan Zone Trigger.
+Figure 3.
+Capturing and displaying just waveforms with "normal" edges using Zone Trigger.